|Background art by Robby-Robert. Paul Morrow, Victor Bergman, and David Kano courtesy of ITV.|

 Because of his condition—and his having been sent to a boarding school on Betazed by his parents as a child—Dareth found it difficult to relate to “normal” Vulcans.
 Meeting one who was a little more like him would be a great relief to her friend.

-“I don’t think I’ve ever met a practitioner of that philosophy,” Stadi said.
-“If I may ask, why did you choose it over pure logic?”
+“I don’t think I’ve ever met a practitioner of that philosophy,” Stadi said, even as Grayson said, “Actually, I am not.”

 “Commander,” said Anil then.
 “I gather you’ve come to learn what you can about our patients?”